interlay/interbtc-spec/docs/spec/governance.rst

 Overview
 ~~~~~~~~

 On-chain governance is useful for controlling system parameters, authorizing trusted oracles and upgrading the core protocols.
 The architecture adopted by interBTC is modelled on Polkadot, which allows for a **Council** and **Technical Committee** to propose referenda which are voted on by holders of the native governance token.
+The community can also make proposals but these require an additional deposit.

 .. figure:: ../figures/spec/governance.jpeg
     :alt: Governance Architecture